How do I submit?

 How will we be notified*?

-We also suggest that if the submitter is temporary (an intern, production assistant, etc.) a permanent contact be used as the primary and that a phone number and email address always associated with the production be used.
-Note: Email filters have a hard time with addresses that start with info@, mail@, admin@, etc. If you’re using an email@example.com email address it’s more likely your notification email may not arrive.
-We also suggest using an email address that someone checks at least daily.
+Note: Email filters have a hard time with addresses that start with info@, mail@, admin@, etc. If you’re using one of these email addresses, it’s more likely your notification email may not arrive.
+We also suggest using an email address that someone checks daily.

 *Notification dates are subject to change, please check the festival website every few weeks for updates.
 We strive to notify all submitters via email when a change will be made.